Hot-Interconnects/website/highlight-panel.md

         <small>AE, Commercial at Groq</small>
       </td>
       <td style="width: 75%; padding: 10px; font-size: 1.2em;">
-        Ethan Lockshin is a commercial sales representative at Groq, the fastest AI inference technology.
-Before joining Groq, Ethan was a sales leader at Kubiya, where he sold one of the world's first AI Agents.
-Prior to joining Kubiya, Ethan spent nearly four years at CircleCI selling DevOps.
-Ethan is from Washington, D.C., and currently resides in Denver, Colorado.
+        Ethan Lockshin is a driven sales representative in the AI infrastructure space, currently serving as a Commercial Sales Representative at Groq, a leader in high‑performance AI inference hardware and software.
+Prior to joining Groq, he was the Head of Sales at Kubiya.ai—the first AI agent for DevOps.
+Prior to joining Kubiya, he spent nearly four years at CircleCI, selling DevOps tools to commercial and enterprise clients.
       </td>
     </tr>
     <!-- Sid Sheth -->